salah7594/OUAP-4314/Evaluation/Projet/README.rst

     docker-compose up

-You can also start the containers in detached mode and check their logs:
+You can also start the containers in detached mode and check their logs in real time:

 .. code-block:: bash

     docker-compose up -d
-    docker-compose logs
+    docker-compose logs -f

 Check if the containers are up: